GioBonvi/GoogleContactsEventsNotifier/README.md

    If you want to be extra sure you can wait some days to confirm that no email is sent to you anymore and only then delete the script file: this is up to you.

+### Blacklisting specific events for specific contacts

+There are three event-types for which notifications can be statically enabled/disabled for by editing the `settings.notifications.eventTypes` configuration variable at the top of the script:

+1. `Birthday`
+2. `Anniversary`
+3. `Custom`

+but you can also achieve more fine-grained control per-contact by adding a custom-field when editing a contact (click `Add->Custom...`), setting the label of that field to `notificationBlacklist`, and setting its content to a comma-separated list of field-names.
+In the following example, the script would notify about Fred's birthday but not his anniversary or his SpecialSecretDay due to the blacklist:

+* `Name`                  -> `Fred`
+* `Birthday`              -> `1 January 1970`
+* `Anniversary`           -> `31 December 1995`
+* `SpecialSecretDay`      -> `15 June 2001`
+* `notificationBlacklist` -> `Anniversary,SpecialSecretDay`

+To minimize confusion the blacklist matches case-insensitively, so for example `ANNIVERSARY`, `Anniversary`, `anniversary`, or `AnNiVeRsArY` being in the blacklist will all succeed in preventing anniversary notifications for the contact.

 ### Translation

 The text of the email notification can be translated into any language if a